 I use my journal for much more than I did all those years ago in my bedroom at my parents’ house.
 No longer an adolescent, I am less interested in parsing out who said what in study hall.
 Crucially, I now have a sturdy community of friends and loved ones with whom to share life’s questions.
 The value of my journal has only increased over the years.
 It remains my silent companion.
 Open to whatever I write, annotate, or doodle, it welcomes me every time.
 Virginia Woolf’s ideal, a framework “so elastic that it will embrace anything, solemn, slight or beautiful that comes into my mind,” is attainable.

 — A M Carley writes fiction and nonfiction, and is a founding member of BACCA.
-Her company, Chenille Books, provides creative coaching and full-service editing to authors and other creative people.
-Decks of 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, at the Chenille Books website, and on Amazon.
-Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase at Central Virginia booksellers and on Amazon.
-A new FLOAT Workbook • The Becoming Unstuck Journal is forthcoming.
+Through Anne Carley Creative she provides creative coaching and full-service editing to writers and other creative people.
+Decks of her 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, and on Amazon.
+Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase from central Virginia booksellers, at Bookshop.org, and on Amazon.
+A new handbook, The Becoming Unstuck Journal, is forthcoming.